St. Michael and All Angels Sandhurst

 Events

 We planned a calendar of events to mark our 800th anniversary.
-However a unique event occurred which was a first for us: the government closing the church for most of 2020 due to COVID-19!
-This was definitely not part of our plan, but we adapted and several events are in the process of being re-arranged.
+However a unique situation arose: the government closing the church for most of 2020 due to COVID-19!
+This was definitely not part of our plan, but we adapted within the official limitations